Vidanga – Embelia ribes Benefits, Usage, Dose, Side Effects

 Bark-Studded with lenticules

-Leaves – elliptic or elliptic lanceolate, obtusely acuminate, entire, glabrous on both the sides, shining above, paler and silvery beneath, whole surface covered with scattered minute reddish sunken gland.
-Base is rounded or acute, main nerves are numerous.
+Leaves – elliptic or elliptic lanceolate, obtusely acuminate, entire, glabrous on both the sides, shining above, paler and silvery beneath, whole surface covered with scattered minute reddish sunken glands.
+Base is rounded or acute, and the main nerves are numerous.

-Flowers- Numerous, small, greenish yellow colored. petals are 5 in number, free, 4 mm long, stamens are 5, shorter than the petals.
+Flowers- Numerous, small, greenish yellow colored flowers. petals are 5 in number, free, 4 mm long, stamens are 5, shorter than the petals.

 Useful part-Fruit